canonical-web-and-design/tutorials.ubuntu.com/tutorials/continuous-snap-delivery-from-travis-ci/continuous-snap-delivery-from-travis-ci.md

 git push
 ```

-We now have a GitHub project containing packaging details for a snap, it’s time to look at Travis CI...
+We now have a GitHub project containing packaging details for a snap and it’s time to look at Travis CI...

 ## Setting up Travis CI
 Duration: 2:00